 These are just a few of nature’s gifts for supporting your skin.

 - Find the ‘rainbow’ on your plate Avoiding oxidation damage to skin is important to keep skin elastic.
-Oxidation resulting in ‘cross-linking’ of proteins toughens up skin, making it leathery and increasing wrinkles.
-Antioxidants can reduce this ‘cross-linking’ of proteins that lead to toughened and leathery skin.
-These antioxidants are found in abundance in the skin and colour of vegetables and fruit so building in a rainbow of colour into each meal is the simplest and most nourishing way to support oxidation.
+Oxidation results in ‘cross-linking’ of proteins that toughens up skin, making it leathery and increases wrinkles.
+Antioxidants can reduce this ‘cross-linking’ of proteins.
+These antioxidants are found in abundance in the skin and colour of vegetables and fruit, so building in a rainbow of colour into each meal is the simplest and most nourishing way to support oxidation.

 - Brazil nuts Brazil nuts are rich in selenium.
 Selenium is a powerful antioxidant trace mineral that is responsible for maintaining skin firmness and elasticity.
 It also promotes absorption and function of vitamin E, a powerful antioxidant stored mainly in the skin.
 The end result is glowing skin and less deterioration to the skin's collagen.
 Eating just 3-4 Brazil nuts per day provides adequate selenium intake for most people.

 - Pumpkin seeds The mineral zinc is an important component of healthy skin and may help prevent acne.
 It acts by regulating the production of oil in the skin, and may also help control some of the hormones that create acne.
 One study found that zinc therapy worked as well as antibiotic treatment.
 Other foods sources high in zinc include oysters, pecans, Brazil nuts, eggs, oats, poultry, pumpkin seeds, ginger, legumes, seafood, mushrooms and whole grains.